-Operational work - as defined in Schedule 3 of the Sustainable Planning Act 2009.
+Operational work - as defined in the Economic Development Act 2012.

 Perimeter block - a built form that concentrates on providing a consolidated street edge, and provides either private, semiprivate or public landscaped courtyards to the rear.

 Planning scheme - the planning scheme applying to the Council of the City of Gold Coast.